Archives For Twitter

 This is the flag adopted by Greendale Community College in Community.

 I can’t look at the Collective Shout logo without being influenced by Community.
 So I thought I’d be funny.
-And I dug up that clip from YouTube and tweeted:
+And I dug up a YouTube clip and tweeted:

 I’ll admit I wasn’t expecting much in response.
 I was, after all, stirring the pot a little, and mostly just showing off pop culture chops… But I got one.
 And it was snappy, relevant, and put me right in my place.
 It was from a real person.
 They weren’t just toeing a party line.